 Manual fire fighting capability should be provided by an onsite fire brigade or by offsite emergency services, or by both.
-A fire emergency plan should be developed detailing the response to fire alarms and the responsibilities assigned to emergency response personnel (see Regulatory Positions 3.1--3.3 and 5.2).
-Refer to NFPA 600, NFPA 801, and NFPA 1500, for information and guidance on fire fighting activities, training, equipment and fire emergency plans.
-The following factors should be considered in determining the manual fire fighting capability.
+A fire emergency plan should be developed describing the response to fire alarms and the responsibilities assigned to emergency response personnel (see Regulatory Positions 3.1, 3.2, 3.3, and 5.2).
+Refer to NFPA 600, NFPA 801, and NFPA 1500 for information and guidance on fire fighting activities, training, equipment, and fire emergency plans.
+The following factors should be considered in determining the manual fire fighting capability:

-- The magnitude and complexity of potential fires in and around plant areas where radioactive materials or contamination are present. - The availability of onsite staffing for a fire brigade at any time. - The availability of offsite emergency services.
-The capability (of staff and equipment) of the offsite emergency services should be evaluated along with response time, training, and access to the plant site. - The compatibility of the plant's fire system connections and fittings with those provided on the fire apparatus and equipment of offsite responders.
+- The magnitude and complexity of potential fires in and around plant areas where radioactive materials or contamination are present - The availability of onsite staffing for a fire brigade at any time - The availability of offsite emergency services, the capability of their staff and equipment, the response time, the staff's training, and access to the plant site

+• The compatibility of the plant's fire system connections and fittings with the fire apparatus and equipment of offsite responders.